 The larger hook causes the crochet fabric to be looser, softer, fluffier, with larger holes, more air coming through.

-For example, the large fluffy blankets I love to make with the bulky yarn, use yarn weight 6 which calls for hook size 9mm, however for me, size 9mm creates a fabric that is too stiff.
+For example, the large fluffy blankets I love to make with the bulky weight yarn, use yarn weight 6 which calls for hook size 9mm, however for me, size 9mm creates a fabric that is too stiff.

 Once I have the swatch I’m happy with, I can design the blanket, but I make sure to design the blanket with the same hook size and yarn weight I used in the swatch.